Category: Gal Pals

 Assembly

-• I glued the black border piece to the card base, and centered the card face on top of these.
+• I glued the black border layer to the card base and placed the card face on top.

 Final Thoughts: